badarm/FairTrade/README.md

 @inproceedings{badar2024fairtrade,
-  title={FairTrade: Achieving Pareto-Optimal Trade-offs Between Balanced Accuracy and Fairness in Federated Learning}, author={Badar, Maryam and Sikdar, Sandipan and Nejdl, Wolfgang and Fisichella, Marco}, booktitle={Proceedings of the International AAAI Conference on Web and Social Media}, year={2024}
+  title={FairTrade: Achieving Pareto-Optimal Trade-offs Between Balanced Accuracy and Fairness in Federated Learning}, author={Badar, Maryam and Sikdar, Sandipan and Nejdl, Wolfgang and Fisichella, Marco}, booktitle={Proceedings of the 38th Annual AAAI Conference on Artificial Intelligence}, year={2024}
 }
 ```